Inzhenerka/docs.getdbt.tech/website/docs/docs/configure-dbt-extension.md

 #### Configure in the VS Code extension settings

-To use the dbt extension menu actions/buttons, you can configure environment variables directly in the [User Settings](vscode://settings/dbt.environmentVariables) interface, in any `.env` file at the root level, or in the [JSON](vscode://command/workbench.action.openSettingsJson) file.
+To use the dbt extension menu actions/buttons, you can configure environment variables directly in the [User Settings](vscode://settings/dbt.environmentVariables) interface or in any `.env` file at the root level.
 - Configuring in the User Settings works with the dbt extension buttons and menus (for LSP, "Show build menu," and so on).
 - Not inherited by the VS Code terminal or external shells.
 - Running a dbt command in the terminal won't fetch or use these variables.